 Online and mobile play

-Many gamblers enjoy the excitement of the brick-and-mortar casino environment, and the blackjack experience translates well to the online and mobile environment.
+Many gamblers enjoy the excitement of the brick-and-mortar casino environment.
+But the blackjack experience translates well to the online and mobile environment.

-Some online casinos, like the Golden Nugget online casino in New Jersey, offer live blackjack, which is an online experience where a real person deals cards to players and interacts with them.
-Players can see the cards being dealt and shuffled in real time, and radio frequency identification (RFID) technology makes sure card totals are displayed and calculated accurately.
+Some online casinos, like the Golden Nugget online casino in New Jersey, offer live blackjack.
+This is an online experience where a real person deals cards to players and interacts with them.
+Players can see the cards being dealt and shuffled in real time.
+Radio frequency identification (RFID) technology ensures card totals are displayed and calculated accurately.

 Blackjack played one-on-one virtually is also common and translates well for the recreational player.
 Players can get in many more hands per hour this way, as they are playing by themselves versus a computerized dealer.

 Modern, regulated online casinos in New Jersey, for example, employ only the fairest, most diligently tested random number generators (RNGs).
-This makes game play as fair as possible and ensures both player and casino a competition with integrity.
+This makes game play as fair as possible.
+Additionally, it ensures both player and casino a competition with integrity.

 Mobile platforms are a perfect way to play hands of blackjack.
-Each hand can be completed in just a few seconds, and players can start and stop at any time.
+A player can complete a hand in just a few seconds.
+Additionally, they can start and stop at any time.